cftrujillo/cftrujillo/README.md

 ## Hi there 👋

 - 😄 Pronouns: He/Him
-- 🔭 I’m currently working on getting my Bacherlors Degree in Computer Science with a Minor in Mathematics
+- 🔭 I’m currently working on getting my Bachelor's degree in Computer Science with a Minor in Mathematics
 - 🌱 I’m currently learning Microsoft D365 development as an intern
 - 📫 How to reach me: colinftrujillo@outlook.com